Skip to main content

 • Increase in Property Value: ADUs can increase the value of your property by providing more living space.

-How to Create an ADU
+How to create an ADU

 If you're interested in building an ADU in unincorporated Marin, we encourage you to get in touch with our Planning team.
 You can also find helpful resources on ADUMarin.